Skip to content

 Hair loss photo lighting calibration checklist

 Bad lighting can fake progression or fake improvement, so calibration is a core tracking skill.
-Lighting calibration for reliable comparison is easiest to misread in beginners because stress, inconsistent photos, and timeline anxiety create false certainty.
-This guide is for beginners whose progress photos vary too much for clear interpretation who want a repeatable, non-alarmist framework that protects against overreaction while still surfacing true escalation signals.
+Verifying that answer requires calibrated tracking.
+Lighting calibration for reliable comparison is where beginners stall because photos vary, context is unlogged, and every week feels like a new verdict.
+This guide is for beginners whose progress photos vary too much for clear interpretation who want a system that converts raw photos into a decision: keep going, adjust one variable, or escalate to a clinician.

 TL;DR